apache/predictionio/README.md

 and follow the on-screen instructions to create a user.

-Launch the Admin Panel
+Starting the Admin Panel
 ----------------------

 Similar to the CLI tool, you may want to change your configuration, which is located at `~/PredictionIO/adminServer/conf/application.conf`

-Notice that the commons settings database should be the same as the one specified in the CLI tool.
+The commons settings database, specified by `io.prediction.commons.settings.db.*` keys, should be the same as the one specified in the CLI tool.

 Assuming you have installed the Play framework at /opt/play, where `>` indicates commands that will be run in the Play console.